 - More Aggressive flared arches

 Rolling your arches is fairly safe unless using tactics such as a baseball bat or angle grinder.
-The only hazard is cracking paint or filler if the car has previously been repaired.
+The only hazard is cracking paint or body filler if the car has previously been repaired.
 If you wish for a body shop to roll your fenders, then ask them what method they are using.
 If they are not using the arch rolling tool, I would personally walk away and pay for someone who will.